Bobby Jindal: Early life and education

 Jindal was born on June 10, 1971, in Baton Rouge, Louisiana, to immigrant Indian Punjabi Hindu parents.
 He is the first of two sons of Raj (née Gupta) and Amar Jindal, from Punjab, India.
-His father is a civil engineer and graduate of Guru Nanak Dev University and Punjab University.
+His father is a civil engineer and graduate of Guru Nanak Dev University and Panjab University.
 His mother is a graduate of Rajasthan University and worked in nuclear physics at the Postgraduate Institute of Medical Education and Research in Chandigarh.
-Before migrating to the United States, both of his parents were lecturers at an Indian engineering college.
+Both worked as lecturers at an engineering college.

-At the time of their move to the U.S., Raj Jindal was to be a doctoral candidate in physics.
-They left Malerkotla, Punjab in January 1971, six months before their son was born.
 Jindal's paternal grandfather was a merchant from Khanpur, Samrala and his maternal grandfather was a Ferozepur banker.

+In January 1971, the family left Malerkotla, Punjab for Baton Rouge.
+They settled near Louisiana State University, where his mother was to begin graduate studies in nuclear physics.

-The family settled near Louisiana State University.
-Jindal attended Baton Rouge Magnet High School, graduating in 1988.
-While in high school, he competed in tennis tournaments, started various enterprises such as a computer newsletter, retail candy business, and a mail-order software company.
-He spent free time working in the stands at LSU football games.
+Jindal attended Baton Rouge Magnet High School, where he competed in math tournaments as a member of Mu Alpha Theta.
+Outside of high school, he played tennis at the local community center; started various enterprises such as a computer newsletter, retail candy business, and a mail-order software company; and worked in the concession stands at LSU football games.
+He graduated in 1988.

-Jindal graduated from Brown University in 1992 at the age of 20, with honors in two majors: biology and public policy.

-Jindal was admitted to the Program in Liberal Medical Education (PLME), guaranteeing him a place at Brown Medical School.
-He did not pursue his Medical Doctorate.
-Jindal has been credited with leading Brown University's College Republicans student group.

-Jindal was named to the 1992 USA Today All-USA Academic Team.
-He applied to and was accepted by both Harvard Medical School and Yale Law School, but studied as a Rhodes Scholar where he received an MLitt in political science with an emphasis in health policy from New College, Oxford in 1994.
+Jindal then enrolled in Brown University where he was admitted to the Program in Liberal Medical Education (PLME), an eight-year combined baccalaureate-M.D. medical program.
+While at Brown, he led the College Republicans student group and was named a USA Today Academic All-Star.
+After graduating in 1992 with dual honors in biology and public policy, he chose not to continue the program.
+He applied to and was accepted by both Harvard Medical School and Yale Law School, but instead attended New College, Oxford as a Rhodes Scholar.
+In 1994, he received an MLitt in political science with an emphasis in health policy.
 The subject of his thesis was "A needs-based approach to health care".